utdal/repository-naming/README.md

-# Guidelines on how to name repositories in GitHub at AITS
+# Guidelines on how to name repositories in GitHub at UT Dallas

 ***
 Here are some suggested guidelines on how to create repository names that are descriptive and searchable.